 Next, we come into the album’s groovy and funky portion with the songs “All Nite (Don’t Stop),” “R&B Junkie,” and “I Want You.”
 What’s fun about these songs, besides the beat, is Jackson’s vocal tone.
 She isn’t using her normal sensual purr, but she is dancing with her voice.
 They slightly compare to “Scream,” her duet with Michael Jackson, in the fact that they push Jackson out of her comfort zone.
 The same happens with the closing song “Just a Little While.”

 The last takeaway I had from this album is “Thinkin’ Bout My Ex.”
 With the song’s beginning guitar rift to its smooth chorus, this song returns Jackson back to her sensual side with a flush of vulnerability.

-What I really took away from this album is how every one of Jackson’s albums since Rhythm Nation 1814 listen like a novel.
-Each album is perfectly curated into themes (scenes) with narrative introductions (interludes), while cumulating in a resolved ending.
+What I really took away from this album is how every one of Jackson’s albums since Rhythm Nation 1814 listens like a novel.
+Each album is perfectly curated into themes (scenes) with narrative introductions (interludes) while cumulating in a resolved ending.